 With Halloween approaching, see how our county has no shortage of spooky places…

 The Golden Lion in Rossett dates to between the 17th and 18th centuries.
 It was a coaching inn and a popular stopping-off point for people travelling between Shrewsbury and Chester.

-Inquests were often held there and legend has it that a local ploughman by the name of Jeffrey was hanged in Ruthin for the murder of a farmer.
-His body was transferred to Rossett and displayed on a gibbet close to the coaching house as a deterrent to other criminals.
-Unsurprisingly, having a cadaver so close to the inn had a detrimental effect on trade and locals took it upon themselves to release the body from the gallows.
+Inquests were often held here.
+The legend has it that a local ploughman by the name of Jeffrey was hung in Ruthin for the murder of a farmer.
+His body was transferred to Rossett.
+It was also displayed on a gibbet close to the coaching house as a deterrent to other criminals.
+Unsurprisingly, having a cadaver so close to the inn had a detrimental effect on trade.
+Locals took it upon themselves to release the body from the gallows.

-A metal bar taken from the scaffold is supposedly still in one of the pub outhouses and the wooden pallet used to carry Jeffrey’s corpse was subsequently used in the construction of the establishment.
+A metal bar taken from the scaffold is supposedly still in one of the pub outhouses.
+The wooden pallet carrying Jeffrey’s corpse was subsequently used in the construction of the establishment.

 Jeffrey is now said to haunt the building and turn glasses and chairs upside down in the bar area.
 If you are looking to stay the night, be aware that he is particularly fond of bedroom number two!

 Marford is a well known haunted place.
 Several houses in the village incorporate crucifixes or have cross-shaped windows to ward off evil spirits.
 Margaret Blackthorne or ‘Lady Blackbird’ is the best-known supernatural resident.
 Viciously murdered in 1713 by her husband George, steward of the Trevalyn estate.
 Locals often report seeing her spirit roaming the village.

 The Trevor Arms is a Grade II listed building which was a significant coaching inn in its day.
 It also consists of a stable block which has since been converted into several guest rooms.